josephstreeter/josephstreeter.github.io/docs/technology/powershell/index.md

 ### Check Data Type

-n PowerShell, you can determine the data type of a variable by using the GetType() method.
+In PowerShell, you can determine the data type of a variable by using the GetType() method.
 This method provides detailed information about the variable type, such as its name and base type.
 Here’s how you can use it:

 ```powershell
 $x = 10